 You’re going to need some safety gear too.
 Eye and hearing protection as a minimum but we also recommend gloves as well as safety boots with a steel toe cap.
 Any high-powered cutting device can cut through clothes and shoes with ease so bear this in mind.

-If your model comes with a harness, then we recommend using that too.
+If your model comes with a shoulder strap or harness, then we recommend using that too.
 It secures the brush cutter to you, making you less likely to drop it as well as it generally making the brush cutter easier to handle.

 With the harness fitted correctly, weight should be evenly distributed across your chest.
 Make sure that your harness is tightened properly as this will reduce the incidence of injury.